• Skip to primary navigation

 Print

-Caprese salad with fresh burrata, heirloom tomatoes, Greek olives and olive pesto.
+Caprese salad with fresh mozzarella or burrata, heirloom tomatoes, Greek olives and olive pesto.

 • Author: Julie Andrews